 In the medical industry, the maxim “not documented, not done” highlights the importance of keeping accurate medical records.
 As you can imagine, HIPAA has a number of requirements regarding documentation.
-Always keep HIPAA-compliant forms pertinent to your practice on hand to use with your patients.
+Always keep HIPAA-friendly forms pertinent to your practice on hand to use with your patients.

 Receipt of privacy agreement form

-This form documents that the patient acknowledges receiving a copy of your privacy agreement, which states how you comply with HIPAA to protect patient information.
+This form documents that the patient acknowledges receiving a copy of your privacy agreement, which states how you comply with HIPAA features to protect patient information.
 A privacy agreement also explains that a patient has the right to request and receive their medical records.